yaahc/yaahallo.github.io/_posts/2020-04-09-try-blocks.md

 proposal, we don't have to edit every return location to wrap it with a result when we introduce an error return channel.
 However the Result is still visible, and you can think of the function definition as outside the Result monad while the body is inside.
-If you want to keep doing Ok wrapping you can just leave off the try.
+And, if you want to keep Ok wrapping your returns you can just leave off the try and carry on with your life.

 Going back to the comparison for async, I don't see why we couldn't extend this change to also apply to `async` blocks.
 I can't think of any particular reasons